NBISweden/workshop-python/index.md

 # Current courses

 <dl>
-<dt> <a href="vt17">February 2017</a> </dt>
+<dt> <a href="ht17">October 2017</a> </dt>
-<dd>This course is suitable for complete beginners and assumes no
+<dd>Second instance of the course, suitable for complete beginners and
-  prior programming experience (beyond the ability to use a text editor).
-A very basic knowledge of UNIX would be an advantage, such as navigating through folders and issuing commands at a shell prompt.  </dd>
+  assumes no prior programming experience (beyond the ability to use a text editor).
+A very basic knowledge of UNIX is definitely an advantage, such as navigating through folders and issuing commands at a shell prompt.  </dd>
 </dl>

 ## Past courses

-* ...
+* <a href="vt17">February 2017</a>